Back to the Insect Library »

 Remove all vegetable debris and trash throughout the year, but especially in mid to late summer before the female moths have laid their eggs.
 Water and fertilize your trees as needed.

 Look for eggs to destroy in the fall and winter after the females have laid their eggs.
-Before exiting an area with outbreaks of gypsy moths, check your vehicle, luggage and supplies to be sure the moths and larvae are not hitching a ride.
+Before exiting an area with an outbreak of gypsy moth, check your vehicle, luggage and supplies to be sure the moths and larvae are not hitching a ride.

 Safer®Brand brings you a variety of effective insect control products that are gentler on the environment!
 Most of them proudly display the OMRI Listed® organic seal and comply for use in organic gardening!